jjekircp/ros-helper-scripts/README.md

 * Also of interest:
   * Alias the rosdep command to ease use:
-  * alias rosdepquick="install --from-paths src --ignore-src --rosdistro=indigo -y"
+  * alias rosdepquick="rosdep install --from-paths src --ignore-src --rosdistro=indigo -y"